AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-49129-the-content-attribute-is-not-returned-in-product-media-api-responses.md

 * Adobe Commerce on cloud infrastructure: Upgrades and Patches > Apply Patches in the Commerce on Cloud Infrastructure guide.

-(This section is optional; there might be some steps required after applying the patch to fix the issue.)

 ## Related reading